brivo-mobile-team/brivo-mobile-sdk-android/README.md

     implementation 'org.bitbucket.brivoinc.mobile-sdk-android:brivosmarthome:Tag'

     // Allegion SDK Module
-    implementation("com.allegion:MobileAccessSDK:latest.release") //This is the Allegion SDK Dependency required if you're using BrivoBLE-Allegion.
+    implementation("com.allegion:MobileAccessSDK:5.0.1") //This is the Allegion SDK Dependency required if you're using BrivoBLE-Allegion.
 In order to fetch it, you're required to receive a github access token from allegion and add it to your gradle.properties file
 }
 ```